scoskey/m301/homework.md

   * $\set{-3x+4y=-11;\ 3x+5y=20}$
   * $\set{-x-2y+z=-4;\ 2x+4y+3z=3; 3y+2z=1}$
 5. What $3\times3$ matrix $E$ multiplies a vector $(x,y,z)$ to give $(x,y+z,2y)$?
 (Note: I type my vectors horizontally to save vertical space on the page only.
 The question will be easier if you write them vertically.)
 6. Apply elimination to the augmented matrix.
-For what value of $c$ does the system have a solution?
+For what value of $c$ does the system have solutions?
   $\begin{bmatrix}1 & 2 & 3 &\vert &1 \\\\ 2 & 3 & 4 & \vert & 2 \\\\ 4 & 7 & 10 & \vert & c\end{bmatrix}$
 7. Write down the row operations corresponding to the elimination matrices:
   * $\begin{bmatrix}1 & 0 & 0\\\\ 3 & 1 & 0\\\\ 0 & 0 & 1\end{bmatrix}$